Pride1922/Fivem-Installer/README.md

 # Fivem-Installer
-Linux script to automate linux server configuration and installation
+Script to automate linux server configuration and installation

+HOW TO USE:

+COMING SOON!!